01 of 19

 Use the Proper Tools

-If you can, remove the coin from it's holder.
+If you can, remove the coin from its holder.
 Work over a soft cloth or pad in case you drop the coin.
 Hold it underneath a desk lamp that uses an incandescent bulb (60 - 75 watts) that is about 18 inches above the coin.
-For extremely small coins use a magnifying glass that is no greater than 3X power.
-Do not use a loupe (8X - 10X) to initially look at the coin.
-Only use your loupe to get a closer look at suspected problems on the coin.Continue to 2 of 18 below.
+For tiny coins, use a magnifying glass that is no greater than 3X power.
+Do not use a loupe (8X - 10X) to look at the coin initially.
+Only use your loupe to get a closer look at suspected problems on the coin.Continue to 3 of 19 below.

 Look at the Whole Coin without Magnification

 Look at the entire coin without using a magnifying glass or loupe.
 Get an overall impression of the coin and determine the level of eye appeal.
 Ask yourself the following questions:Continue to 4 of 19 below.

 04 of 19

 Determine If the Coin Is Circulated or Uncirculated

 Sometimes it is obvious that a coin has been circulated.
 If the condition of the coin is such that you are questioning if it's circulated or uncirculated, look at the design high points (as indicated in red on the photo) for signs of wear.
 A break in the mint luster in these areas is usually an indication that the coin is circulated.Continue to 5 of 19 below.

 05 of 19